* This is the Professional Version. *

 Hemodynamically stable patients who have no other indications for laparotomy (eg, hollow viscus perforation) can be observed with monitoring of vital signs and serial Hct levels.
 Patients with significant ongoing hemorrhage (ie, those with hypotension and shock, significant ongoing transfusion requirements, or declining Hct) require intervention.
 Patients whose vital signs are stable but who require ongoing transfusion may be candidates for angiography with selective embolization of bleeding vessels.
 Unstable patients should undergo laparotomy.

 Success rates for nonoperative management are about 92% for grade 1 and 2 injuries, 80% for grade 3 injuries, 72% for grade 4 injuries, and 62% for grade 5 injuries.
-Following nonoperative management, patients typically may return to full activity (eg, strenuous work, sports) in about 2 to 3 mo, depending on the severity of injury.
+Following nonoperative management, there is no consensus in the literature regarding length of ICU stay, hospital stay, resumption of diet, duration of bedrest, or limitation of activity once discharged (1).

 When surgery is done, small lacerations can typically be sutured or treated with hemostatic agents (eg, oxidized cellulose, fibrin glue, mixtures of thrombin and powdered gelatin).
 Surgical management of deeper and more complex injuries can be complicated.